Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Background on -polarised K3 surfaces

-From now on $X$ will denote a generic $M$-polarised K3 surface with a fixed choice of polarization $\iota$.
-As $X$ is generic, the polarization $\iota$ induces an isomorphism $\NS(X) \cong M$, under which the cone $V(M)^+$ is identified with the positive cone of $X$, the cone $\calC(M)^+$ is identified with the ample cone of $X$, and $\Delta(M)^+$ is the set of classes of effective divisors with self-intersection $(-2)$.
+From now on $X$ will denote a very general $M$-polarised K3 surface with a fixed choice of polarisation $\iota$.
+As $X$ is very general, $X$ is a smooth K3 surface and the polarisation $\iota$ induces an isomorphism $\NS(X) \cong M$, under which $\Delta(M)^+$ is identified with the set of classes of effective divisors with self-intersection $(-2)$.
 As a consequence of this identification, we will often use the same notation to refer to elements of $M$ and classes in $\NS(X)$.

 A \emph{simple root} in $\Delta(M)^+$ is one that cannot be written as a non-negative integer combination of other roots from $\Delta(M)^+$; they correspond to classes of irreducible $(-2)$-curves in $\NS(X)$.
 There are $19$ such roots, which we label $E_0,\ldots,E_{18}$, with Dynkin diagram as in Figure \ref{fig:dualgraph}; in this diagram nodes correspond to roots and two roots $E_i$, $E_j$ are joined if and only if $\langle E_i,E_j \rangle = 1$.